sinneb/esp32-hvcc/README.md

 # ESP32-DevKitC & hvcc

 This repo demonstrates a single file solution for running [hvcc](https://github.com/enzienaudio/hvcc) sources on the [ESP32-devkitc](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/get-started-devkitc.html), inspired by the [Faust ESP32 architecture example](https://faust.grame.fr/doc/tutorials/#dsp-on-the-esp32-with-faust).
 The hvcc compiler leverages the use of (a subset of) puredata operators on the cheap and fast esp32 uprocessor.
-The ESP32-devkitc combined with dual PCM5102 CODECs and an 8 port MCP3208 ADC provides a complete and available audio development platform with a very reasonable pricetag.
+The ESP32-devkitc combined with one PCM5102 CODEC, one WM8731 CODEC and an 8 port MCP3208 ADC provides a complete and available audio development platform with a very reasonable pricetag.
 UI provided via 4 buttons, 4 potentiometers and 4 leds.

 # Goal